 What is TutorCruncher Video?

-TutorCruncher Video is a free to use integrated platform that allows you to host video lessons online.
+TutorCruncher Video is our very own integrated platform that allows you to host video lessons online.

 How to set up and use TutorCruncher Video

 If you are teaching a lesson hosted by TC video, all you have to do is make sure you have selected TutorCruncher Video as your online integration on the job.
 Once you have done this you can just use the link in each lesson or the link in your emails to join the video call.

 Students taking lessons will also be able to access TutorCruncher Video via each scheduled lesson on the link in your emails.

 How to start and join a video call

 Anyone can join a meeting link, on the computer or phone.
 Guests don't need an account or software download.

 To invite, just copy and share the link (Or send that link via Lesson Reminders)